Qualifyze/frontend-live-coding/README.md

   - Sleep well the day before.
 This will help you make better decisions.
   - If you are used to doing sports/workout, we suggest you do your workout before or the day before.
 This is proven to lower stress levels and improve focus.
   - Eat well before or the day before, as healthy as you can with no alcohol, no soft drinks, and with minimal ultra-processed food.
 This is proven to enhance concentration, energy levels, mood, and sleep quality, thereby boosting mental performance.

-### Glossary

-- **Supplier:** A company that provides product and/or services to other companies in the pharma industry supply chain.